 “I think we were too aggressive on the second set of reds.
 We were way too loose on our used set as well, but they held in there.
 All that counts is that we got the win.”

-Rosenqvist might have come up just car length short of his maiden IndyCar victory, but his second-place finish was the best to date for the rookie Swede.
+Rosenqvist might have come up just car a length short of his maiden IndyCar victory, but his second-place finish was the best to date for the rookie Swede.

 “I thought he [Dixon] gave me the room because he looked really slow on the reds and saving fuel,” Rosenqvist said.
 “He kinda veered in at the last moment.
 There was a little bit of a misunderstanding there, we touched a little bit.